-In order to prepare this plan, which applies to all ID Logistics group companies, a working group comprising the following department representatives was formed: purchasing, human resources, risk management, legal, operations.
+In order to prepare this plan, which applies to all ID Logistics group companies, a working group comprising the following department representatives was formed: purchasing, human resources, risk management, legal, compliance, operations.

 The process for drawing up and defining the vigilance plan began in 2017 and continued up until now, covering the whole Group.

-In 2022, the plan will be fully rolled out across all overseas Group subsidiaries and the system will be bolstered by a continuous improvement and audit procedure.
+The plan has been gradually rolled out across the Group's subsidiaries since 2022.
+The roll-out of the plan is continuing in 2023 and will be bolstered by audits as part of a continuous improvement process.